Summary

 Service and maintenance | Cost | Score |

-The Citroën ë-Berlingo should be a relatively affordable car to own and run, according to whole-life cost data provided exclusively to The Car Expert by our technical partner, Clear Vehicle Data.
+The Citroën ë-Berlingo should be a very affordable car to own and run, according to whole-life cost data provided exclusively to The Car Expert by our technical partner, Clear Vehicle Data.

 Electrical efficiency (the EV equivalent of miles per gallon for petrol and diesel cars) isn’t good, which means you don’t get as much range out of the battery as a more efficient vehicle would.

 However, other costs are excellent.
-The insurance group is one of the lowest you’ll find anywhere, which will help to keep you annual premium down, while servicing and maintenance costs for the first five years are also excellent compared to most cars on sale today.
+The insurance group is low, which will help to keep your annual premium down, while servicing and maintenance costs for the first five years are also excellent compared to most cars on sale today.

 Similar cars